 We subsidise the cost of membership of local uniformed groups so that the children can access out of school activities in the community.

 We employ a Parent Support Adviser who can help and support any family.

 We subsidise the cost of membership of local sports clubs for pupils.

 We provide Breakfast and After School Club which is heavily subsidisedfor pupil premium children.

 We provide free milk for all pupil premium children.

 Reporting Pupil Premium

 The School will publish a report online annually at the beginning of the Autumn term.
-This report aims to detail information on how the pupil premium has been used within our school.
+This report will be added at the end of the strategy document .
+It aims to detail information on how the pupil premium has been used within our school.
 It will detail the attainment and progress of pupils who are covered by the premium and the intervention that has been supported by the additional funding.
-Reports will also detail the progress made towards narrowing the gap and this will be supported by reported data and academic progress.
 Regular reports will be presented on the progress of pupils supported by pupil premium to the Governors of Kingshill Church School.

 Reporting to Parents